Stanislav453/ecommerce_products_app/IMPROVEMENTS.md

 ### 22. Directory Casing Consistency
 **Status:** Partially fixed, but verify all imports are consistent with actual directory structure (all lowercase).

-### 23. Unused Code - NEEDS VERIFICATION
+### 23. Unused Code - PARTIALLY ADDRESSED
-**Issues:**
+**Status:** Some items verified, one remains
+- ✅ Fixed: `ReviewsViews.tsx` - now properly implemented and integrated
-- `getProducts` function in `apiRequestRepository.ts` - appears unused (only `getProductsCategory` is used)
+- ⚠️ Remaining: `getProducts` function in `apiRequestRepository.ts` - appears unused (only `getProductsCategory` is used)
-- `ReviewsViews.tsx` component - not imported anywhere, has broken code (undefined variables: reviews, ProdNav, title, defaultAvatar, RatingContainer)
-- `Product` interface in `type.ts` - may not be used (verify)
+- ✅ Verified: `Product` interface in `type.ts` - IS used as return type for `getProducts` function (even though function is unused)

 **Files to check:**
-- `src/api/apiRequestRepository.ts` - `getProducts` function
+- `src/api/apiRequestRepository.ts` - `getProducts` function (line 34) - not imported anywhere
-- `src/components/productDetail/ReviewsViews.tsx` - entire component appears unused
-- `src/type.ts` - `Product` interface

 **Recommendation:**
-- Remove unused `getProducts` function or mark for future use
+- Remove unused `getProducts` function or mark for future use with a comment
-- Remove or fix `ReviewsViews.tsx` (has broken code with undefined variables)
-- Verify and remove unused `Product` interface if not needed
+- Keep `Product` interface as it's used by `getProducts` (even if function is unused)

 ### 24. Missing Error Boundaries
 **Recommendation:** Add React error boundaries to catch component errors gracefully: